Keegan-Humphrey/MATHUSLA-Kalman-Algorithm/tracker/run/README.md

 -- Other Notes:

+Some options here mentioned may be commented out and should be looked for in run.sh to confirm they are turned on.

+A script tracker_job_submit.sh is available to run the tracker in parrallel (see ./Parallel/).
+Specify input files in Parrallel_names.txt (can be generated using write_root_names.sh)

 DataNames.txt specifies the datasets over which the tracker will be run.
 Paramaters are specified in Parameters.txt, they will be run for each dataset in series.